-Please fill in CAPITAL LETTER S.
+Please fill in CAPITAL LETTERS.

 Country:

-First name: Family na me:
+First name: Family name:

 Date of Birth: (dd-mm-yyyy)

-I, as a competitor of the II 30 in declare that:
+in declare that:

 (year of IBO) (location of IBO)

-I am (I was until concerned) a student of a regul ar secondary school for general education in the country
+concerned) a student of a regular secondary school for general education i

-of January of the a actual competition year; rudy at a university or equivalent institution before the 1st
+diploma allowing to study at a university or equivalent institution before the 1st of

-I am one of the winder mentioned countre ogy Olympiad of the current school year of the above-
+January of the actual I am one of the winne mentioned country; competition year; rs of the National Biology Olympiad of the current school year of t :he above-

-I was not trained of team for a period cted group of 50 or fewer students comprising the IBO
+structed within a selected group of 50 or fewer students comprision two weeks; ng the IBO team

-1st of July of <the ibo="" yea<br="">ated already twice in the I</the> ·
+of July of <the 20="" ibo="" minus="" year=""> or later;</the>

+d already twice in the IBO;

-• from 14:00 on the day before the Practical ta equivalent institution as regular or full time student; ask until the end of the Theoretical task I will have nic communication devices;
+from 14:00 on the day study at university or equivalent institution as regular or full time before the Practical task until the end of the Theoretical task I wil nal electronic communication devices;

-I agree to be photo IBO promotion pu ographed or filmed during rposes (no commercial us the IBO; the organizers may use those images freely for e);
+promotion purposes

-I understand that I can be disqualified if I do n't comply with one of the above-mentioned declarations.
+I understand that I cal n be disqualified if I don't comply with one of the above-mentione ed declarations.

-Date and signature of con npetitor
+Date and signature of compe titor

 SCHOOL INFORMATION

 Name of school

 School address

 School phone and fax

 School e-mail

 Name of school principal

-· · · ormation given by the above-mentioned student is entirely
+I as the principal of this schoorrect. ool declare that the information given by the above-mentioned student is entirely

-correct.

-Date and signature of the principal
+Date and signature of the pri ncipal

-- - (Please certify with the school stamp)
+(Please certify with the school stamp)